QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

     plt.show()

-We see that the policy has converged nicely, in only a few steps
+We see that the policy has converged nicely, in only a few steps.

-Now let's compare the accuracy of iteration between the operators
+Now let's compare the accuracy of iteration between the operators.

 We'll generate